kilpkonn/msc-thesis/main.typ

 For example, Agda has a tool called Agsy that is used for term search, and Idris has this built into its compiler.

 === Term search in Agda
-Agda is one of the "more famous" languages that has that has tools leveraging term search.
+Agda is one of the "more famous" languages that has tools leveraging term search.
 In @dependently-typed-programming-in-agda they describe Agda as a dependently typed functional programming language and also a proof assistant.
 We'll be more interested in the proof assistants as they are the ones leveraging the term search to help the programmer with coming up with proofs.
-As there are many alternatives we've picked two that seem the most popular or relavant for our use case.
+As there are many alternatives we've picked two that seem the most popular or relevant for our use case.
-We chose Agsy as this is the well known tool that comes with Agda and Mimer that atemptes to improve on Agsy.
+We chose Agsy as this is the well known tool that comes with Agda and Mimer that attempts to improve on Agsy.

 ==== Agsy <agsy>
 Agsy is the term search based proof assistant that comes with Agda.
 It was first published in 2006 in @tool-for-automated-theorem-proving-in-agda and integrated into Agda in 2009#footnote(link("https://agda.readthedocs.io/en/v2.6.4.1/tools/auto.html")).

-We will be looking at the high level implementation of the algorithm used by Agsy for term search desvribed in @tool-for-automated-theorem-proving-in-agda.
+We will be looking at the high level implementation of the algorithm used by Agsy for term search described in @tool-for-automated-theorem-proving-in-agda.
 In @tool-for-automated-theorem-proving-in-agda they say that in Agsy search space is explored using iterated deepening.
 This is necessary since a problem may in general be refined to infinite depth.
 The proof search can have multiple branches with subproblems.
 In some cases we need to solve one subproblem to solve the "top level" problem.
 This is the case when we try different approaches to come up with a term.
-For example we can either use some local variable, function or type constructor to solve the problem as shown in @agsy_transformation_branches.
+For example, we can either use some local variable, function or type constructor to solve the problem as shown in @agsy_transformation_branches.

 #figure(
   image("fig/agsy_transformation_branches.svg", width: 60%),